Art History (PhD & DPhD)

 With a PhD from UD's renowned Art History department, you'll be poised to make significant contributions to scholarship and the art world

-The writing sample will normally be an academic essay bearing upon the history of art or a related field.
-The writing sample should be what the applicant considers his or her best work in art history, demonstrating his or her ability to write cogently, to conduct art historical research, and to present a critical reading or interpretation.
+The writing sample will typically be an academic essay bearing upon the history of art or a related field.
+The writing sample should be what the applicant considers their best work in art history, demonstrating their ability to write cogently, to conduct art historical research, and to present a critical reading or interpretation of artwork(s) or art historical text(s).
 Although it is not a requirement that the writing sample deal with material related to the applicant's proposed area of specialization, it is essential that it demonstrate the candidate's ability to write well and pursue art historical research at a high level.
+There is no page limit for the writing sample.

 Supporting tomorrow's leaders, scholars and innovators